 Riding a bike again after a long time;

 The next hurdle is to get your cycling strength up - just cycle up and down a road on a quiet day.
-Doing no more than 200m then rest then repeat 200m, build up to 1Km over a number of weeks after that progress as you feel fit to.
-I spoke to an older guy, like myself, but he did not pace his build-up and was in pain for a few days after his first ride.
+Do no more than 200m then rest then repeat 200m, and build up to 1Km over a number of weeks after that progress as you feel fit to.
+I spoke to an older guy, like myself, who did not pace his build-up and was in pain for a few days after his first ride.
 It gets a lot easier once you get cycling again to cycle further.
-Do cycle further at first if you are under 50 or 60 and chose to.
+Do cycle further at first if you are under 50 or 60 and choose to.

 - Cyclists need to take their position on the road just the same as a motorbike user would be taught to or they/we will be driven into the kerb, broken glass or knocked off their bike.
 Take corners fairly wide so that you are seen and can be seen and have room to take evasive action.